WDI-SEA/notes/11-projects/project-3/readme.md

 | **3** | _Exceeds expectations, you wonderful creature, you!_ |

  This will serve as a helpful overall gauge of whether you met the project goals, but __the more important scores are the individual ones__ above, which can help you identify where to focus your efforts for the next project!

+ ---
+## Need Some Inspiration?

+You can make an app about anything you and your team wants!
+However sometimes it is difficult to come up with something without a specific prompt.
+For those that want to use it, here is a sample prompt:

+### Premise: Startup in a Week

+Your team has been put together in order to create a startup around a particular idea.
+In one week, you're expected to flesh out your ideas as a group and create a MVP (Minimum Viable Product).
+Since you'll be answering to investors (the class and your instructors), keep the following in mind:

+* What is your application (elevator pitch, ideally in one sentence)
+* What value does your application provide to your audience?
+* What steps have you taken to entice users? (user experience, a fancy frontend, trying out functionality before being forced to signup)